 - .1 Perform preparation and operations for interior painting in accordance with MPI Painting Specifications Manual except where specified otherwise. - .2 Apply all paint materials in accordance with paint manufacturer's written application instructions. - .3 Apply paint to all interior building materials unless otherwise noted.
+Ensure that all mechanical fastener penetrations are coated uniformly to match the underside of deck finish.

 - .1 Protect existing building surfaces and adjacent structures from paint spatters, markings and other damage.
 If damaged, clean and restore such surfaces as directed by Contract Administrator. - .2 Cover or mask floors, windows and other ornamental hardware adjacent to areas being painted to prevent damage and to protect from paint drops and splatters.
-Use non-staining coverings. - .3 Protect items that are permanently attached such as Fire Labels on doors and frames. - .4 Protect factory finished products and equipment. - .5 Protect passing pedestrians, building occupants and general public in and about the building. - Remove electrical cover plates, light fixtures, surface hardware on doors, door stops, bath accessories and other surface mounted fittings and fastenings prior to undertaking any painting operations.
+Use non-staining coverings. - .3 Protect items that are permanently attached such as Fire Labels on doors and frames. - .4 Protect factory finished products and equipment. - .5 Protect passing pedestrians, building occupants and general public in and about the building. - .6 Remove electrical cover plates, light fixtures, surface hardware on doors, door stops, bath accessories and other surface mounted fittings and fastenings prior to undertaking any painting operations.
 Store for re-installation after painting is completed. - .7 As painting operations progress place "WET PAINT" signs in occupied areas to approval of Contract Administrator.

 - .1 Investigate existing substrates for problems related to proper and complete preparation of surfaces to be painted.
-Report to Contract Administrator all damage, defects, unsatisfactory or unfavourable conditions before proceeding with work. - .2 Conduct moisture testing of surfaces to be painted using a properly calibrated electronic moisture meter, except test concrete floors for moisture using a simple "cover patch test" and report findings to Contract Administrator.
-Do not proceed with work until conditions fall within acceptable range as recommended by manufacturer. - .3 Maximum moisture content as follows:
+Report to Contract Administrator all damage, defects, unsatisfactory or unfavourable conditions before proceeding with Work.

+- .2 Conduct moisture testing of surfaces to be painted using a properly calibrated electronic moisture meter, except test concrete floors for moisture using a simple "cover patch test" and report findings to Contract Administrator.
+Do not proceed with Work until conditions fall within acceptable range as recommended by manufacturer.

+- .3 Maximum moisture content as follows:

-.1 Plaster and wallboard: 12%.2 Masonry/Concrete: 12%
+- .1 Plaster and wallboard: 12%

+- .2 Masonry/Concrete: 12%

-.3 Concrete Block/Brick: 12%
+- .3 Concrete Block/Brick: 12%